-What comes to mind for most when considering the dangers of lead is old household paints which contain lead.
+What comes to mind for most when considering the dangers of lead is lead in the water supply being leached from old pipes and old household paints which contain lead.
 While chipping paint in old houses is a big concern with small children, there are many more dangers to consider.

 Ingestion of lead can lead to poisoning which affects the brain, learning abilities and can cause behavioral problems.
 Lead can cause organ damage and poisoning that can result in death.
 There is no one more susceptible than a small growing and developing child.

-It is my sincere wish is to educate and protect us all from the dangers of lead in jewelry.
+It is my sincere wish to educate and protect us all from the dangers of lead in jewelry.
 There is a big need for education on lead in jewelry.
-It is surprising how unaware many people are about the lead content in millions of items being sold every year and, the cheaper the item, the more likely it is to have a high lead content.
+It's surprising how unaware many people are about the lead content in millions of items being sold every year and the cheaper the item, the more likely it is to have a high lead content.

 The problem with cheap jewelry is twofold; first, the operative word here is "cheap" which means the items appeal to those with a small budget...mainly children.
-So, even if they are not marketed to children they entice children because of their affordability.
+Even if the products are not marketed to children, they entice children because of their affordability.

 Second, the operative word is, again, "cheap."
 These items often fall apart potentially leaving small parts laying around in junk drawers or on the floor to tempt a toddler.

-Take for example the preteen who purchases a trinket at the dollar store or big box store.
-Perhaps she's not in danger of putting the item in her mouth.
-Although, older children will often play with a charm in their mouth when it is on the end of chain.
+Take for example the preteen who purchases a trinket at the dollar store, or big box store.
+Perhaps she's not in danger of putting the item in her mouth, although, older children will often play with a charm in their mouth when it is on the end of a chain.

 Consider then, when this item is carelessly tossed aside once the trinket is replaced by her latest purchase.
 Now, her little sister, who is three, could have access to the item.
-Now the dangers of lead in this seemingly harmless fashion item is in her hands ...or worse, in her mouth.
+The dangers of lead in this seemingly harmless fashion item is now in her hands.
+Or worse, in her mouth.

-The reason the dangers of lead is so very threatening is because children of all ages put things in their mouth.
-We are all concerned with choking, but what many people do not realize is that often children cannot control swallowing. it just happens.
-Looking at the charm that this poor little boy swallowed one would never guess that it had any lead let alone a lethal lead content.
+The reason the dangers of lead is so very threatening is because children of all ages put things in their mouths.
+We are all concerned with choking, but what many people do not realize is that often children cannot control accidentally swallowing.
+It just happens.
+Looking at the charm that this poor little boy swallowed one would never suspect that it had any lead, let alone a lethal lead content.

-Even with my twenty plus years in the jewelry business and my knowledge of potential lead bearing products, there where no alarm bells that went off in my mind when I saw the photo of the charm that this child swallowed.
+Even with my thirty years in the jewelry business, and my knowledge of potential lead bearing products, there where no alarm bells that went off in my mind when I saw the photo of the charm that this child swallowed.

-First of all the heart charm was relatively flat which looks like it could be a plated brass stamping.
-The charm also does not look easy to swallow, but I learned the lesson years ago that often a child will accidentally swallow an item even if it is not smooth or round.
+First of all, the heart charm was relatively flat and looks as though it could be plated brass, or stainless steel.
+The charm also does not look easy to swallow, but I learned the lesson years ago, with my four-year-old, an item can be accidentally swallowed, even if it's not smooth or round.

-It is horrifying that this innocent looking bracelet was the cause of Jarnell Brown's death because it contained ninety-nine percent lead.
-This page is really hard for me to write because I have two small children and my four year old is just the type to get into stuff if you are not keeping a close eye all the time.
+It's horrifying that this average looking bracelet was the cause of Jarnell Brown's death because it contained ninety-nine percent lead.
+This page is really hard for me to write as I have two children and my four year old is just the type to get into stuff if you are not keeping a close eye at all times.